wp-plugins/youtube-widget-responsive/readme.txt

 <li>- Enable the suggested videos at the end of playback On/Off</li>
 <li>- Can be set max-width</li>
 </ul>
-Languages: EN, IT, AR, DE, ES, FR, HI, RU, ZH (thanks to Amlugil, quadbox, Ksenia and google Translate)
+Languages: EN, IT, AR, DE, ES, FR, HE, HI, RU, ZH (thanks to Amlugil, quadbox, Ksenia and google Translate)

 == Installation ==